belt-sander/python_misc/README.md

 ## Brief

-These tools allow a user to capture and process data from specific sensors, with specific configurations, from Novatel and VectorNav.

 Most of these tools are really just a place for me to store things that have been useful at somepoint in the past.
 And, to prevent me from having to open excel for any reason.

 ## VNLogAsync.py